FREQUENTLY ASKED QUESTIONS

 Can I still compete if I did not receive funding?

 Yes.
 You can still compete if you do not receive funding.
 You can sponsor your own project if you choose to do so.
-If you want to compete you should make sure to come to all SIOY events and workshops we have.
+If you want to compete you must have an application in before the last day in February.

 When is the application deadline?